-If you would like the PIRC to review how the police handled your complaint, you should submit a completed review application form within three months of the date on which the police contacted you with the final outcome of your complaint.
+If you would like the PIRC to review how the police handled your complaint, you should submit a completed review application form within three months of the date on which the police contacted you with their final response to your complaint.

 We will keep you regularly updated on our progress during your review and will be in contact at least once every six weeks.
-Download our Standards of Service.
+View our Standards of Service.

 At the end of our review process, we will send you a copy of our report, which will outline:

-Complaint Handling Reviews are often published on this website.
+An Executive summary of Complaint Handling Review reports are often published on this website.
 View our published complaint handling reviews.

 We do not need you to explain the background to your complaint in your application.

-No. We cannot review how your complaint was handled by a police body without your personal details.
-We need to have information about you and your complaint(s) as well as your authorisation to speak to the police body concerned about your complaint(s).
+No. We cannot review how your complaint was handled by a policing body without your personal details.
+We need to have information about you and your complaint(s) as well as your authorisation to speak to the policing body concerned about your complaint(s).
 You should also be aware that we publish most of our Complaint Handling Review reports on our website.
 These reports are anonymised.

 Probably not.
 The Commissioner is only personally involved in reviews that are considered to raise the most serious issues.
 For cases that are not considered to fall into this category, we operate a scheme of delegation whereby cases are delegated to senior staff.

-We aim to undertake the review process as quickly as possible.
-However, as each case is different the time taken to review it will vary depending on factors such as the complexity of the complaint or the volume of information we receive from you and the police body involved.
+We aim to complete the review process as quickly as possible.
+However, as each case is different the time taken to review it will vary depending on factors such as the complexity of the complaint or the volume of information we receive from you and the policing body involved.

-No. Whilst we publish most of our Complaint Handling Review reports on our website, personal details such as names and addresses are anonymised.
+No. While we publish an Executive Summary of most of our Complaint Handling Review reports on our website, personal details such as names and addresses are anonymised.

 No. The PIRC is impartial and independent.
-We do not represent you or police bodies.
+We do not represent you or any policing body.
 We review how complaints have been handled in an independent, open and fair manner.